takuhagi/fleamarket_sample_80d/README.md

 |password|string|null: false, unique: true|

 ### association
-- belongs_to :profile, dependent::destroy
+- has_one :profile, dependent::destroy
-- belongs_to :credit_card, dependent::destroy
+- has_one :credit_card, dependent::destroy
 - has_many :comments, dependent::destroy
 - has_many :items, dependent::destroy